EthereumCommonwealth/Auditing/README.md

 # Callisto Smart-contract auditing department.

 Callisto Security department performs security audits of smart-contracts.
-Our security auditors are paid from [Callisto Treasury](https://github.com/EthereumCommonwealth/Roadmap/issues/48).
 Anyone can submit a request for security audit of a smart-contract following the rules described below.

 # Security Audit options